cristiano-clemente/hashcode/README.md

 - Each of the grid lines are scanned from left to right.

-- When a valid pizza slice is encountered, it is added to the output file and the scanning of the line restarts from where it had left off.
+- When a valid pizza slice is encountered, it is added to the output file and the scanning of the line restarts from where it left off.

 ## Online Qualification Round / Extended Round: [Photo Slideshow](qualification-round/photo_slideshow.pdf)